 For financial reporting purposes, under GASB 34, GASB 35, and State Audit Rule, the School is considered a special-purpose government engaged only in business-type activities.
 Accordingly, the School's primary institution financial statements have been presented in a single column using the economic resources measurement focus and the accrual basis of accounting.
 Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred.
 Deferred inflows and deferred outflows of resources are now included in the elements that make up a statement of financial position and GASB Statement No. 63 introduces the term "net position" for reporting the residual of all elements in a statement of financial position.
-See Note B18 for more information on the implementation of GASB 63.
-For the year ended June 30, 2013, there were no deferred inflows or deferred outflows to report.
+See Note B18 for more information on the implementation of GASB 63 and GASB 65.
+For the years ended June 30, 2014 and 2013, there were no deferred inflows or deferred outflows to report.